-Fontel Mines, who spent the last five seasons working with Danny Rocco on the University of Richmond offensive staff, was named to the University of Delaware football staff on Jan.
+Fontel Mines, who spent five seasons working with Danny Rocco on the University of Richmond offensive staff, was named to the University of Delaware football staff on Jan.
 5, 2017.

-A 2007 graduate of the University of Virginia with a degree in anthropology, Mines will coach the wide receivers and also serve as the staff’s recruiting coordinator.
+A 2007 graduate of the University of Virginia with a degree in anthropology, Mines coached the wide receivers and served as the staff’s recruiting coordinator during his short stint.

 Growing up in Richmond, Va., Mines was a standout at Hermitage High School before heading to Virginia to star at wideout for the Cavaliers.
 His playing career took him into the NFL for four years with the Chicago Bears before he transitioned to the coaching side, where he has become one of the nation’s rising stars at the NCAA FCS level.